-On May 16, 2022, the New Zealand Government released its first Emissions Reduction Plan (ERP) to set out how the country will reduce its short-term emissions between 2022 to 2025 and long-term emissions to meet the net-zero target by 2050.
+On May 16, 2022, the New Zealand Government released its first Emissions Reduction Plan (ERP) that outlines how the country will reach its first proposed emissions budget (2022-2025) and place it on the path to meeting its second and third emissions budgets.

 Why New Zealand needs an Emission Reduction Plan